Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 Footnotes:

-But many object and say "how can God be all loving and continue to allow all the pain in the world?"
-What's our proof He is all loving?
-He became a man just like one of us and fully embraced our pain so that we might ultimately be free of it forever.
+But many object and say, "how can God be all-loving and continue to allow all the pain in the world?"
+What's our proof that He is all-loving?
+He became a man just like us and fully embraced our pain so that we might ultimately be free of it forever.

 ²This is contingent on our seeing failure as a means by which God can advance us.
-If we do not it will embitter us.
+If we do not, it will embitter us.

 Sunday, February 8, 2026